todor-savov/Expense-Tracker/README.md

 - ✅ **User Authentication**: Secure login and signup using Firebase Authentication.
 - ✅ **Expense Tracking**: Add, edit, and delete expense entries.
 - ✅ **Categorization**: Assign categories to transactions for better organization.
-- ✅ **Analytics**: Visual representation of financial data using charts.
+- ✅ **Graphical Analytics**: Visual representation of financial data using charts.
-- ✅ **Filter & Search**: Easily find specific transactions based on date, category, or amount.
+- ✅ **Filter & Sort**: Easily find specific transactions based on date, category, or amount and sort them in ascending/descending order.
 - ✅ **Currency Support**: Select preferred currency for financial entries.
 - ✅ **Responsive Design**: Works seamlessly on desktop and mobile devices.